nuxt/docs/en/guide/configuration.md

 ### env

-This option lets you define environment variables that is available to both the client and the server.
+This option lets you define environment variables that are available to both client and server.

 [Documentation about `env` integration](/api/configuration-env)